Skip to content

 Claremont Landscape Garden, Surrey

-Princess Charlotte was heir to the throne of England, but her tragic death meant that Victoria became queen instead.
-Claremont was given to Charlotte as a wedding present in 1816, and it’s where she spent some of her happiest days, walking hand in hand with her husband Prince Leopold.Visit Claremont Landscape Garden
+Princess Charlotte was heir to the throne of England, but her death at the age of 21 meant that Victoria became queen instead.
+Claremont was given to Charlotte as a wedding present in 1816.
+It’s where she spent some of her happiest days, walking hand in hand with her husband Prince Leopold.Visit Claremont Landscape Garden

 View of the Library at Ickworth in Suffolk, showing the curve of the rotunda, scagliola columns.
 The room was created by the 1st Marquess of Bristol.